sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 +    // This list of sensitive resources can and will change over time.
 The current authoritative list is:
 +    //
 +    //   1. secrets
-+    //   2. config maps
++    //   2. configmaps
-+    //   3. routes
++    //   3. routes.route.openshift.io
-+    //   4. oauth access tokens
++    //   4. oauthaccesstokens.oauth.openshift.io
-+    //   5. oauth authorize tokens
++    //   5. oauthauthorizetokens.oauth.openshift.io
 +    //
 +    // +unionDiscriminator
 +    // +optional